Decomposition spaces in Combinatorics: Examples

 There is a functor from operadic trees or $P$-trees to combinatorial trees which is {\em taking core} \cite{Kock:1109.5785}: it amounts to forgetting the $P$-decoration and shaving off all open-ended edges.
 This defines a monoidal \culf functor $X \to \mathbf H$ which realises a bialgebra homomorphism from the bialgebra of operadic trees or $P$-trees to the Butcher--Connes--Kreimer Hopf algebra of combinatorial trees.

 \end{blanko}

 \begin{blanko}{Note about symmetries.} One {\em cannot} obtain the same bialgebra of trees (either the combinatorial or the operadic) by taking \isoclasses in each groupoid $X_k$: doing so would destroy symmetries that constitute an essential ingredient in the Butcher--Connes--Kreimer bialgebra.
 Indeed, define a simplicial set $Y$ in which $Y_k = \pi_0(X_k)$, the set of \isoclasses of forests with $k$ compatible admissible cuts.
-Consider the tree $T$ belonging to $X_1$.
-The fibre of $d_1:X_2\to X_1$ over $T$ is the (discrete) groupoid of all possible cuts in this tree:
+Consider the tree $T$